 - 1. The Court will schedule certain cases for a formal Case Management Conference and issue an order setting forth the matters to be covered at the conference.
 Certain cases may be deemed "Complex Litigation" pursuant to Florida Rule of Civil Procedure 1.201.
-Where so designated the procedures set forth under Rule 1.201 will apply. - 2.
+Where so designated, the procedures set forth under Rule 1.201 will apply. - 2.
 Any case can be considered for a Case Management Conference by the filing of a written request for a Case Management Conference describing the case management issue(s) that the party(ies) request(s) the Court to address.
-The request must be emailed to division20b@ocnjcc.org.
-The Court will notify the parties whether a Case Management Conference will be held and, if so, whether it should be set at short matters or scheduled via aiCalendar.
+The request must be emailed to 22osceola@ninthcircuit.org The Court will notify the parties whether a Case Management Conference will be held and, if so, whether it should be set at short matters or scheduled via aiCalendar.
 The Court may issue an order directing certain tasks to be completed before the Case Management Conference, such as a conferral and the filing of a case management report. - 3.
-After a Case Management Conference, the action will be controlled not only by the Trial Order, but also by any resulting Case Management Order(s).

-C. Motions to Continue

-1. Motions to continue will not be considered unless accompanied by a written consent signed by the client.
+After a Case Management Conference, the action will be controlled not only by the Trial Order, but also by the Order Following Case Management Conference. - C. Motions to Continue - 1.
+Motions to Continue are disfavored absent a showing of good cause. - 2.
+Motions to continue will not be considered unless accompanied by a written consent signed by the client.
 The motion must specifically set forth good cause justifying the continuance.
-Generalized statements that more time is needed, or mere agreement of the parties, will not support the granting of a continuance.

-2. Except in emergency circumstances, the Court will usually not grant continuances without a hearing, even with agreement of all parties.
+Generalized statements that more time is needed, or mere agreement of the parties, will not support the granting of a continuance. - 3.
+Except in emergency circumstances, the Court will usually not grant continuances without a hearing, even with agreement of all parties.
 Motions to continue should be set during ex parte/short matters before the pretrial conference.